Home

 • One or both partners feels like any expectation of them is too overwhelming and demanding so they don't get anything done.

-it is very hard to understand it in another person.
-Many people just expect the other person to "just snap out of it" or "just get up and do something" or "just quite mopping around".
-Or you will hear "you should be doing" statements: like "you should be eating right" or "you should be exercising" or "you should not be sleeping so much" the should list goes on and on.
+Unless you have personally experienced depression it is very hard to understand it in another person.
+Many people just expect the other person to “just snap out of it” or “just get up and do something” or “just quite mopping around”.
+Or you will hear “you should be doing” statements: like “you should be eating right” or “you should be exercising” or “you should not be sleeping so much” the should list goes on and on.

 Low grade depression is hard to spot at first and most people think other things are wrong with the relationship instead of looking at this hidden issue - depression.
 It is and can be the cause of many relationships getting off track.
 And until it is made known and defined by many couples there will be misunderstandings and worries about the wrong issues.